s-shindeldecker/farm-fresh-pet-frontend/README.md

-# Pet Food Subscription Frontend
+# Gravity Farms Petfood Frontend

-This is the frontend application for the Pet Food Subscription service, built with React and LaunchDarkly for feature flagging.
+This is the frontend application for Gravity Farms Petfood, a premium pet food subscription service crafted in Gravity Falls, Oregon, built with React and LaunchDarkly for feature flagging.

 ## Setup